Skip to content

 • Use semantic HTML and Markdown

-• Implement JSON-LD structured data
+• Implement JSON-LD structured data, scoped per page

 • Provide llms.txt for AI-specific content